 If you’re in the market for a new or used pontoon, you have probably taken the time to peruse the online boat markets such as “Boat Trader” or better yet, visited your local marine dealer.
 Unfortunately for most, this begins a long and frustrating process to find that “perfect” boat for the “right” price.
 Our goal in providing the following information, is to give you, and your family, the tools needed to assist you in making an educated purchase decision.

 As a dealership, looking for a pontoon line to represent, we used the same criteria recommended below, to evaluate the various pontoon manufacturers.
-We chose Starcraft Pontoons because they offered quality construction, and the best value for our customers.
-Manufactured in northern Indiana, Starcraft has been building quality aluminum boats since 1903.
+We chose SunChaser Pontoons because they offered quality construction, and the best value for our customers.
+Manufactured in northern Indiana, SunChaser has been building quality aluminum boats since 1903.

 First, take a moment to sit and ask your self the following set of questions:

 As one of the world’s largest, family owned, manufacturers of aluminum boats, SunChaser builds a wide range of pontoon styles, from full time fishing rigs to high-end performance models.
 Below is a further breakdown of the 3 styles of pontoons available.

 As pontoon boats have progressed through the years, they have gone from being slow, unstable people movers to high-tech ski machines.
 Pontoons can generally be split into 3 categories: